Ontario Teachers' Pension Plan: Investments

 Ontario Teachers' owns and manages a diversified portfolio of Canadian and international assets.
-Through its fully owned real estate subsidiary, Cadillac Fairview, Ontario Teachers' owns properties that include the Toronto-Dominion Centre, Toronto Eaton Centre, the Pacific Centre in Vancouver, the Rideau Centre in Ottawa, and White City Place in London, UK.
+Through its fully owned real estate subsidiary, Cadillac Fairview, Ontario Teachers' owns commercial properties that include the Toronto-Dominion Centre, Toronto Eaton Centre, the Pacific Centre in Vancouver, the Rideau Centre in Ottawa, and White City Place in London, UK.
+It also has a growing portfolio of residential rentals in Montreal and Ottawa.

 Through its private equity investment arm, Private Capital, Ontario Teachers' owns interests in companies such as Munchkin, PODS, Techem, GFL Environmental, and Shearer's Foods.
 In 2001, Ontario Teachers' Pension Plan and Caisse de dépôt et placement du Québec were the sole two investors in a US$360 million fund raised by Canadian company Cordiant Capital.

-Ontario Teachers' also owns Camelot Group PLC, which holds an exclusive licence to operate the UK National Lottery.
+Ontario Teachers' owned Camelot Group PLC, which held an exclusive licence to operate the UK National Lottery until January 31, 2024.
 It acquired a share of the Irish National Lottery in 2014.
+In July, 2023, OTPP sold its majority shareholding in Premier Lotteries Ireland to La Française des Jeux, a lottery and online gaming operator.

 Ontario Teachers' owns a substantial portfolio of infrastructure assets, including stakes in Birmingham Airport, Bristol Airport, Copenhagen Airport, and London City Airport, as well as international water and power utilities.
 Alongside PSP Investments, Ontario Teachers' owns Cubico Sustainable Investments, a leading provider of renewable energy.

 From 2003 to 2012, the fund was the principal owner of Maple Leaf Sports & Entertainment, the parent organization of the Toronto Maple Leafs, Toronto Raptors, Toronto FC and Toronto Argonauts.
 The franchise was sold to BCE Inc. and Rogers Communications in 2012.

 In 2017, it acquired Mémora Servicios Funerarias, a Spanish funeral provider, from 3i.